Why Leaders Trust Numbers They Can Explain

 This pattern is especially common with people metrics.

-Measures of engagement, culture, or sentiment are often designed with rigour in mind.
+Measures of engagement, culture, or how people feel at work are often designed with rigour in mind.
 They incorporate multiple dimensions.
 They rely on careful weighting.
 They promise accuracy.

 What they often lack is immediacy.